Steven Wilson

-Steven John Wilson (born 3 November 1967) is an English musician.
-He is the founder, guitarist, lead vocalist, and songwriter of the rock band Porcupine Tree, as well as being a member of several other bands, including Blackfield, Storm Corrosion and No-Man.
+Steven John Wilson (born 3 November 1967) is an English musician, composer and multi-instrumentalist.
+He is the founder, guitarist, lead vocalist, and songwriter of the progressive rock band Porcupine Tree, as well as being a member of several other bands, including Blackfield, Storm Corrosion and No-Man.
 He is also a solo artist, having released eight solo albums since his solo debut Insurgentes in 2008.
 In a career spanning more than 30 years, Wilson has made music prolifically and earned critical acclaim.
 His honours include six nominations for Grammy Awards: twice with Porcupine Tree, once with his collaborative band Storm Corrosion and three times as a solo artist.
 In 2017, The Daily Telegraph described him as "a resolutely independent artist" and "probably the most successful British artist you've never heard of".

 Wilson is a self-taught composer, producer, audio engineer, guitar and keyboard player, and plays other instruments as needed, including bass guitar, autoharp, hammered dulcimer and flute.
 His influences and work have encompassed a diverse range of genres including pop, psychedelia, progressive rock and electronic, among others, shifting his musical direction through his albums.
 His concerts incorporate quadraphonic sound and elaborate visuals.
 He has worked with artists such as Elton John, Guns N' Roses, XTC, Opeth, Pendulum, Yes, King Crimson, Fish, Marillion, Black Sabbath, and Anathema, and has built a reputation for his work remixing classic pop and rock records into new stereo, 5.1 and Dolby Atmos versions.

-Wilson’s eighth studio album, The Overview, was released on 14 March 2025.
+Wilson's eighth studio album, The Overview, was released on 14 March 2025.